Tour Review: Adventures by Disney’s Peru Tour Is a Riveting Family Adventure

 Day five is the big Machu Picchu day, and it starts by catching the train from the station in Ollantaytambo.
 The 90-minute train ride includes beautiful views plus tea and snacks.
 A bus ride (ABD charters one of the buses that makes the circuit up and down the mountain to Machu Picchu so there’s no standing in line) completes the trip and the group then spends a few hours exploring Machu Picchu with the help of some additional guides (the larger group is divided into smaller groups for the tour of the site).

-Before heading back down the mountain, the group has a buffet lunch at the Sanctuary Lodge, which sits just below the entrance to Machu Picchu.
+Before heading back down the mountain, the group has a buffet lunch at the Sanctuary Lodge, which is a not-fancy but just-fine restaurant that sits just below the entrance to Machu Picchu.
 That evening, dinner is at the hotel.

 Day 6

-On day six of the Adventures by Disney Peru tour, the group packs up and leaves the hotel in Urubamba, stopping at the Pisac Market for local handicrafts and then going to a llama and alpaca farm where everyone has the chance to interact with (at their own comfort level) Peru’s famous camelids.
+On day six of the Adventures by Disney Peru tour, the group packs up and leaves the hotel in Urubamba, stopping at the Pisac Market for local handicrafts and then driving out of the Sacred Valley and going to a llama and alpaca farm where everyone has the chance to interact with (at their own comfort level) Peru’s famous camelids.

 Day 7